ammein/custom-code-editor/README.md

 # New Custom-Code-Editor V3 (Options Customizer)
 Have you ever wonder that you are tired of testing options by restarting the app and adjust your options all over again ?

 Say no more !
-Introducing new options customizer !
+Introducing new **Options Customizer** !

 ![Options Customizer](https://media.giphy.com/media/JT1C49z4ghRFIvKPx1/giphy.gif)

 ### What does it do ?
 It brings you more features that you can't live without !
-All options available for you to modify are now can be saves to each logged in user or even you could copy all the desired options and paste it to your project level module !
+All options available for you to modify are now can be save to each logged in user or even you could copy all the desired options and paste it to your project level module !
 Here are four core features for Options Customizer :
 - Copy Options
 - Undo Options
 - Save Options